brian-liu-24/scikit-learn2/doc/glossary.rst

         tree-based models such as random forests and gradient boosting models that often work better and faster with integer-coded categorical variables.
-        :class:`~sklearn.preprocessing.OrdinalEncoder` helps encoding
+        :class:`~sklearn1.preprocessing.OrdinalEncoder` helps encoding
-        string-valued categorical features as ordinal integers, and :class:`~sklearn.preprocessing.OneHotEncoder` can be used to
+        string-valued categorical features as ordinal integers, and :class:`~sklearn1.preprocessing.OneHotEncoder` can be used to
         one-hot encode categorical features.
         See also :ref:`preprocessing_categorical_features` and the
         `categorical-encoding